giantswarm/pyroscope-app/README.md

 **What is this app?**

 Pyroscope is an open-source continuous profiling platform integrated to `grafana`, allowing its users to have a deeper understanding of their workloads's resources usage.
-It thus allow one to optimize one's resources consumption and can be useful in a cost-saving approach.
+It thus allows users to optimize one's resources consumption and can be useful in a cost-saving approach.

 When used at its fullest, Pyroscope can be integrated with other observability signals such as metrics, logs and traces to have a complete view of a cluster's behavior.